 Here’s what people find most annoying about online account registration:

 (In the interest of full disclosure, your reporter is flummoxed by all of these demands, and has concluded that CAPCHA is a type of digital dementia test.)

 Perhaps worst of all, 40% of consumers have stopped using a service entirely if they forgot their password, and 27% because they were unable to log in.
 And 13% have done so in both cases, versus 20% who say none of the above.

 Yet 48% of all shoppers have often or always found themselves needing to reset passwords.
 It apparently hasn’t helped much that 59% have stored their passwords on their computer, perhaps saving it as a browser.

 All that said, 48% say online account creation makes sites more secure, and 47% that the level is the same.
 And 4% say this need makes sites less secure.

 What kind of passwords are people using?
-The study found that 63% use simple ones, and 37% difficult passwords.
-On a separate note, 58% utilize the same security question across multiple shopping platforms.
+The study (full report here) found that 63% use simple ones, and 37% difficult passwords.
+On a separate note, 58% use the same security question across multiple shopping platforms.

 Beyond Identity surveyed 1,024 online shoppers.
 Of those, 56% were men, 43% women and 1% nonbinary.